alexseitsinger/patched-rulesets/README.md

 #### groups

-Returns an array of plugin group names.
+Returns an object of groups, with each containing an array of plugin names.

 Name        | Plugins included
 ---         | ---